bazel-contrib/SIG-rules-authors/proto-grpc.md

   the `.proto` files, captures any of the plugin behaviour in Go functions and produces `BUILD` files that satisfy all of Bazel's requirements.

+- **Plugin Configurability**: Many protoc plugins have a high degree of configurability, with options that may radically alter the outputs and the behaviour of the generated code.
+As such, supporting the full range of options can be a challenge to wrap in a sensible Starlark rule API.
+  Generally, options that only alter the output file content are well supported across rulesets, with mechanisms for injecting and manipulating these options in the rules.
+However, options that alter the output directory layout may trigger the output predictability issue above, with a similar conclusion regarding the introduction of Gazelle.

 - **Cross-Cutting**: Rulesets that support Protobuf and gRPC need to know about both protoc execution and about the target languages for which the plugins are generating files.
 This requires the authors of such rulesets to have expertise in every language that they hope to support, whilst